grdavis/college-basketball-elo/README.md

   * `-G` or `--GamePredictor`: Use this to predict a single game.
 Supply a home team and an away team - both as strings.
 Use `-n` flag to indicate a neutral site.
 This can be used in conjunction with the `-d` flag to make predictions as they would have been made in the past
   * `-n` or `--neutral`: If provided and using `--GamePredictor`, this will indicate the matchup should be simulated as if the teams are at a neutral location.
 No advantage will be given to the home team (the first team listed)
   * `-S` or `SimMode`: Use this to run monte carlo simulations for a tournament and see in what share of simulations a team makes it to each round.
 Enter the filename storing the tournament participants as a string and an integer number of simulations to run.
 Don't forget to use `-d` if predicting this tournament as of a date in the past
   * `-d` or `--dateSim`: Specify a date in the past on which to make predictions.
+In the default mode of predicting an entire future day's games, the `-d` flag indicates what day's schedule to look up on Sports Reference.
+In the other modes, `-d` can be thought of as the "stop short" date.
 The model will freeze Elo ratings on the date specified to simulate making predictions as of that date.
 Enter date as a YYYYMMDD integer (e.g. 20190320).
-The default is to calculate through the last game in the most recent data. `-d` can be specified at any time (making single game predictions, single bracket predictions, or simulating bracket outcomes)
+If not specified, the default is to calculate through the last game in the most recent data and make predictions for today's games. `-d` can be specified at any time (making future game predictions for a day, single game predictions, single bracket predictions, or simulating bracket outcomes)
   * `-P` or `--PredictBracket`: Use to predict results of a tournament (i.e. generate a single bracket).
 Enter the filename storing the tournament participants in the first column.
 Use the `-m` flag to specify how each matchup should be decided.
 Don't forget to use `-d` if predicting this tournament as of a date in the past
   * `-m` or `--mode`: By default, the winner for each matchup in a tournament prediction is selected probabilistically (mode 0).
 Use `1` to have the model always pick the 'better' team according to Elo ratings.
 Use `2` to decide each matchup with a coinflip (random selection)